Dr Ozge Ozduzen

 - Online racism

-Currently, Ozge’s research is on how racist, xenophobic, misogynistic and transphobic views and ideologies become widespread on Twitter, YouTube and TikTok at times of socio-political crises.
-As part of this, Ozge studied online racism patterns and pathways related to Syrians, following the humanitarian crisis, focusing on the ways users engage with social media platforms for their racist place-making activities and categorise the figure of the "refugee".
-Currently, Ozge works on the digital cultures of radicalised right-wing groups and their online audience-making strategies, examining the mainstreaming of these cultures online, especially through an investigation of conspiracy theories and anti-lockdown/vaccine political mobilisation.
 So far, Ozge’s research has been funded by the British Academy; Arts and Humanities Research Council (AHRC); Swedish Institute; the European Commission and Political Studies Association (PSA).
-Ozge is a Principal Investigator for a Horizon 2020 project entitled "D.Rad: De-Radicalisation in Europe and Beyond: Detect, Resolve, Re-integrate" (December 2020- December 2023), where she co-leads a work package on the mainstreaming of radicalisation on social media platforms and media's potential roles in de-radicalisation as part of a large international team in Europe and the Middle East.
-At the moment, Ozge also works on a project on the anti-lockdown political expression and identities on social media platforms and in physical spaces during the Covid-19 pandemic, funded by the Political Studies Association and Global Lives Research Centre.
+Ozge is a Principal Investigator for an ongoing Horizon 2020 project entitled "D.Rad: De-Radicalisation in Europe and Beyond: Detect, Resolve, Re-integrate" (December 2020- April 2024), where she co-leads a work package on the mainstreaming of radicalisation on social media platforms and media's potential roles in de-radicalisation as part of a large international team in Europe and the Middle East.
+Ozge also works on a project on the anti-lockdown political expression and identities on social media platforms and in physical spaces during the Covid-19 pandemic, funded by the Political Studies Association and Global Lives Research Centre.

 - Publications